hai-henry/intro-to-ml-python/README.md

 - More restricted, less likely to overfit
 - Features should have little effect on outcome as possible, while predicting well.
 This constraint is called ***regularization***, meaning explicitly restricting model to avoid overfitting.
 	- In ridge regression, particular kind used is **L2 regularization**
-- increasing Lowalpha = more restrict
+- increasing alpha = more restrict
 - decreasing alpha = less restrict
 - With more data, regularization becomes less important
 	- Given enough data, ridge and linear regression will have same performance